 "According to statistics, smoking causes you to die young.
 But my Grandmother Sally smoked like a chimney and lived until she was 95, so clearly the statistics are wrong."

 - A belief that some event was caused by the supernatural usually falls into this category.
-For example, if you asked God to heal your grandma, and she got better, that wouldn't prove God did it.
-While such an episode might be powerful to the individual, it is only a data point, and does not prove anything.
-A hundred other people might ask for the same thing, and get a dead grandma.
+For example, if you asked the Abrahamic-Monotheistic God to heal your grandma, and she got better, that wouldn't prove God did it.
+While such an episode might be powerful to the individual, it is only a data point and does not prove anything.
+A hundred other people might ask for the same thing and get dead grandmas.

 - Even better, people on both sides of the debate will pull this off.
 If your grandma didn't make a recovery then God doesn't exist, but you dismiss any cases where she did as 'lucky', while believers will take any recovery as unassailable proof of God, and any case without a recovery was God's will.